ethanc8/ekactl-typst/source/biochem.typ

   #defname[Quaternary structure] is multiple polypeptide chains together, held together by the same forces that create tertiary structure.
 ]

+#definition(title: [Hydrogen bond])[
+  An intermolecular force between a hydrogen bonded to N, O, or F and a lone pair.
+]

 == Thin layer chromatography, polarity

 #lemma[